mwic/cloudfiles-batch-upload/README.md

 A fork of timewasted's PHP Cloud files batch uploader, with some extra features to (someday) make it a viable backup solution for large directories, similar to rsync but with CloudFiles as a remote target.

+Enhancements:
+1) by default, creates a new container named like this:
+[hostName]_[camelizedCurrentWorkingDirectorry] e.g.
+workstation_homeMwicImportantfiles
+NB: "importantFiles" has become "Importantfiles" because of its position in the camelized string -- all dir names are lowercased, to make it clear what the original dir name was... so you don't think there's anything called
+/home/mwic/important/files/

+2) Checks whether the resolved object name (see timewasted's README below) before attempting to send it

+Todo:
+-check modification time of the existing CF object, then delete/re-upload if local file changed more recently -preflight using the above: interactive command line (141 objects are about to be uploaded? continue?)
+-usage notes on the command line
+-package it up so you don't have to set CBU_DIR constant to get correct included code.

+Original README from timewasted:

 cloudfiles-batch-upload
 =======================